dennis96411/ts-mixin-composer/README.md

 A mix-in composer for TypeScript that applies mix-ins classes and/or class instances to a class (outside of its constructor) or to its instances (from within its class' constructor)

+## What does it do?

+[A comprehensive example on mix-ins has been provided by TypeScript's handbook](https://www.typescriptlang.org/docs/handbook/mixins.html).
+This module aims to perform the same task with a slight tweak to correct an inheritence problem.

 ## How is this different from the method in [TypeScript's handbook](https://www.typescriptlang.org/docs/handbook/mixins.html)?

 If you initialize non-method properties within the constructor or in the outer body of your mix-in classes, they will not be mixed into your base class.